 November 9 was not only my first Colleen Hoover book, but it was also my first New Adult book.
 Honestly, it was my first Contemporary Romance too.
 I’ve read some YA contemporaries, and I’ve read some Chick Lit, but I’ve never read a book before that you find in the Romance aisle of the bookstore.
 Again, if you’re a fan, you might be thinking, WHY?
 And again, good question.

-So, when I was browsing the shelves at the bookstore hoping to find something to end my reading slump, I picked up November 9 on impulse.
+I was browsing the shelves at the bookstore hoping to find something to end my reading slump, I picked up November 9 on impulse.

 And I was not disappointed.